 Can I neutralize baking soda to kill grass?

 Although baking soda is phytotoxic and kills any grass plant it contacts, you can save your grass from damage by neutralizing the baking soda immediately.

-Turn on your sprinklers to rinse the spill site.
-A garden hose works, too.
+Turn on your sprinklers to rinse the spill site, or a garden hose works.
 Water the grass thoroughly, with up to one inch of water.
-Watering the grass washes the baking soda away and dilutes it, so it doesn’t harm the grass.
+Watering the grass washes the baking soda away and dilutes it so it doesn’t harm the grass.